DHTMLX/docs-todolist/docs/api/methods/unassignuser_method.md

 ### Description

-@short: unassigns a user from the specified item
+@short: unassigns a user from the specified task

 ### Usage